MicBrain/GSoC_CernVM-FS/README.md

 ### Full Documentation

-See the Wiki for my proposal, full documentation, examples, operational details and other information.
+See the [Wiki][web4] for my proposal, full documentation, examples, operational details and other information.

 ### Bugs and Feedback